AthenZ/athenz/ui/docs/zms-api.md

 ### deleteMembership(*obj, function(err, json, response) { });

 `DELETE /domain/{domainName}/role/{roleName}/member/{memberName}`
 Delete the specified role membership.
 Upon successful completion of this delete request, the server will return NO_CONTENT status code without any data (no object will be returned).
+The required authorization includes two options: ("update", "{domainName}:role.{roleName}") or ("update_members", "{domainName}:role.{roleName}")

 ```
 obj = {